Corporate Governance Guide

 Compliance, including corporate ethics, is an important part that supports internal control.
 The Group aims to be a corporate group that maintains a high level of corporate ethics.

-- 3.Full Awareness of Code of Conduct, Corporate Standards of Conduct and Related Regulations
+- 3.Full Awareness of Code of Conduct and Related Regulations

 - 1.Principles of Total Risk Management